d-beloved/thelearnedtongue/content/blog/a-peep-into-the-virtuous-woman-described-in-proverbs-31.md

 * How often do you deny Him in your actions?
 * Can you trust God with your life?

 If you're having difficulty answering these questions, **you're beginning to eat the bread of idleness**.
 Proverbs 31:27.
 God did not create you to be less of the picture we have seen in the virtuous woman.
-Stop following the pictures painted all around; follow God's picture of you, and be obedient as He leads you to be who He created you to be.
+Stop following the pictures painted all around; follow God's picture of you, and be obedient as He leads you to become who He created you to be.